charukeerthi/Twitter-Clone/README.md

 2. Move to the base directory: `cd Twitter-Clone`

-3. Create a new python environment with: `python -m venv env`
+3. Create a new python environment with: `python -m venv myenv`

-4. Activate environment with: `env\Scripts\activate` on windows, or `source env/bin/activate` on Mac and Linux
+4. Activate environment with: `myenv\Scripts\activate` on windows, or `source myenv/bin/activate` on Mac and Linux

 5. Install required dependences with: `pip install -r requirements.txt`